tranquil-tr0/remind_when/.roo/rules/01-general-rules.md

 Project details:
 - The project is using flutter
+- You can assume that I am running "flutter run", so when testing simply instruct me to, rather than attempting to run the command again.
 - Important note: you can read the project files to better understand how it works.

 Use widely used and well-supported solutions.
 Follow best practices and conventions throughout the project.